alishiraliGit/eval-on-laion/readme.md

 with possibly different thresholds.

 LAIONet as a table of image URLs and their captions can be downloaded from [here](laion400m/laionet_v1.parquet) as a parquet file.
 You may want to use `pd.read_parquet` command to read the file.
+The images are under their copyright and should be downloaded or processed on the fly (as the codes do in this repository).
-The table contains the following columns:
+LAIONet table contains the following columns:
 - SAMPLE_ID: The original ID assigned to each instance in LAION-400M.
 We will not use these IDs.
 - URL: The URL of the image.
 - TEXT: The caption of the image.